Ava-Fox/caleb-best-of/README.md

     - [x] Created an automatic virtual env while downloading cs50 library and now can't access or open it because I don't know the name
         - Just created new one called calebEnv
             - still not entering into db though
-    - [ ] Does being in a virtual environment and shifting files around screw with the npx serve dev ?
+    - [x] Does being in a virtual environment and shifting files around screw with the npx serve dev ?
 Now it says safari can't connect with the server??

+        HTTP  6/12/2024 1:27:54 PM ::1 GET /
+        HTTP  6/12/2024 1:27:54 PM ::1 Returned 404 in 15 ms

+        - can't quit the environment now: permissions denied

+        - tried giving terminal full access to disk but no cigar.
+        - Did moving files around mess it completely up?
+        - can't find the src files when I go to run it
+        - Like it can't even find the current directory

+        * WAS RUNNING WRONG COMMAND: NPX SERVE RATHER THAN: NPM SERVE GOLLY JEEZ

 ###### Ideas:
     - [x] Bouncing head lol